HOW TO BUY A HOUSE IN ITALY

 3 - THE PURCHASE PROPOSAL (PROPOSTA DI ACQUISTO)

-A tool now widespread in Italy is the purchase proposal.
-It is an offer that the potential buyer makes to the seller for his property.
-It has the advantage of stopping the deal and trying to offer a lower price than the one requested, but be careful, once the proposal is accepted (signed) by the seller it becomes a preliminary purchase contract (contratto preliminare di compravendita) in all respects.
-It is therefore important to be able to check as much as possible with a surveyor before signing it, or in any case to tie it to the future regularity and marketability of the property so as not to find oneself in unpleasant situations.
-It usually requires the buyer to pay the seller a deposit to confirm the commitment made of a free amount but usually a few thousand euros (about 5k).
+Widely used in Italy, the purchase proposal is an offer made by a potential buyer to the seller for the desired property.
+It offers the advantage of halting the negotiation process and proposing a lower price than the one initially requested.
+However, it is crucial to exercise caution, as once the proposal is accepted (signed) by the seller, it transforms into a legally binding preliminary purchase contract (contratto preliminare di compravendita) in all respects.
+Therefore, it is essential to conduct thorough property inspections with a surveyor before signing the proposal or, at a minimum, to link the proposal's validity to the future legal compliance and marketability of the property to avoid potential unpleasant situations.
+Typically, the buyer is required to pay the seller a deposit to confirm their commitment, typically amounting to a few thousand euros (around 5k).

 4 - THE PRELIMINARY PURCHASE CONTRACT (CONTRATTO PRELIMINARE OR COMPROMESSO)

-The preliminary purchase contract is made in the same form as the final contract but does not require the presence of a notary.
-It is done in order to put on paper the promises and conditions between the seller and the buyer, pending the final contract and the regularization of documents and things that are not in order.
-It contains the data of the seller and the buyer, the data of the property, the price and the methods of payment, as well as all the conditions of purchase between the seller and the buyer.
-The preliminary purchase contract is usually written by the surveyors of the seller and the buyer, each for the protection of his customer, and is therefore registered at the tax agency and will be mentioned by the Notary in the final contract.
-It usually requires the buyer to pay the seller a deposit to confirm the commitment made of a free amount, usually about 10% of the purchase value or in any case about 10k euros.
+The preliminary purchase contract mirrors the format of the final contract but does not necessitate the presence of a notary.
+It serves to document the promises and conditions agreed upon between the seller and the buyer, pending the execution of the final contract and the resolution of any outstanding documents or irregularities.
+It includes the details of both the seller and the buyer, the property information, the purchase price and payment terms, and all additional conditions agreed upon by the parties.
+The preliminary purchase contract is typically drafted by the surveyors representing each party, ensuring the protection of their respective clients' interests.
+It is subsequently registered with the tax agency and will be referenced by the notary in the final contract.
+The buyer typically pays the seller a deposit to secure the commitment, typically amounting to around 10% of the purchase value, or approximately 10k euros.

 5 - THE DEFINITIVE PURCHASE CONTRACT (ATTO NOTARILE OR ROGITO)

-The final purchase contract is made with a notary.
-It is the definitive act of transfer of ownership and effective date of all the owner's commitments regarding taxes, etc.
+The definitive purchase contract is executed with a notary, marking the definitive transfer of ownership and the effective date for all the seller's obligations, including taxes.

-The Notary is chosen and paid by the buyer.
-The surveyor of the buyer will prepare for the Notary a report containing all the details of the contract and the documentation of the property purchased.
+The notary is selected and paid for by the buyer.
+The buyer's surveyor prepares a detailed report for the notary, encompassing all the contract's specifics and the documentation of the purchased property.

-Have you bought a house or land and now you want to build or renovate your property?
+Have you purchased a house or land and are now looking to construct or renovate your property?